Insurance Claim Glossary: Plain English Definitions

 - EUO (Examination Under Oath)

 - A formal interview conducted under oath by the insurer's attorney, with a court reporter.
 More serious than a recorded statement.
-Usually signals the insurer suspects fraud or is looking for a reason to deny.
+May signal that the insurer is investigating possible fraud or coverage defenses, though some carriers also use EUOs routinely on certain claim types (theft and fire are common examples).

 - Exclusion